 Franklin D. Roosevelt

-President Franklin D. Roosevelt, a former assistant secretary of the navy, toured USS Constitution during his first visit to the Boston Navy Yard on August 10, 1940.
+President Franklin D. Roosevelt, a former assistant secretary of the navy, viewed USS Constitution from his car on Pier 1 during his first visit to the Boston Navy Yard on August 10, 1940.
 Later that month, on August 24, 1940, the president requested that both Constitution and USS Constellation be recommissioned as symbolic flagships for the Atlantic and Pacific fleets.

 Ronald Reagan